 As you can see from the final refinance statement, there are a lot of mortgage refinance fees, even in a no-cost refinance.
 The only fees that could possibly be reduced or eliminated are the Rate Lock Extension fee, the mobile signing fee, and the appraisal fee.

-The Rate Lock Extension fee should not be born by the borrower if the bank’s underwriting department is backed up.
-The Mobile Signing Fee can be eliminated if you go to the title company’s office.
-Finally, you might be able to convince your lender to skip the appraisal if you’ve had an appraisal done with the past 6-12 months.
+The Rate Lock Extension fee should not be born by the borrower if the bank's underwriting department is backed up.
+The Mobile Signing Fee can be eliminated if you go to the title company's office.
+Finally, you might be able to convince your lender to skip the appraisal if you've had one done with the past 6-12 months.